One of the biggest contributors to injuries in the tertiary education sector is in the area of workstation ergonomics.

 Different types of workstation assessments available include:

 The Health, Safety and Environment Unit can provide workstation assessments for employees.
-A workstation assessment with the JCU Injury Prevention and Management Advisor is free of charge to employees, and should be considered if an employee has completed the self-assessment form and would like further assessment.
+A workstation assessment with the JCU Injury Prevention and Management Advisor is free of charge to employees, and should be considered if an employee has completed the self-assessment form and continues to experience, pain, discomfort or difficulty managing an injury or illness.
 To request an assessment, please contact email@example.com.

-An external assessment can be arranged by contacting the JCU Injury Prevention and Management Advisor.
+An external assessment should be discussed with your line manager, and can be arranged by contacting the HSE Injury Prevention and Management Advisor.
 An external assessment would only usually be arranged under special circumstances and is not a common practice.
 For further information, please contact firstname.lastname@example.org.
+There is a cost associated with external assessments which is to be paid for by the business unit requesting the assessment.

-If it has been identified that an external assessment would be beneficial, the cost of the assessment will be payable by the employee's business unit.
-Specific furniture or items for your workstation must also be covered by the employee's business unit if deemed necessary.
+Purchasing of particular furniture or items for your workstation is to be completed by the employee's business unit following the Equipment Purchasing Guideline and JCU Procurement process.
 It is the responsibility of the employee's business unit to purchase such items.